Contents

 - Number of arbitrators

-If you need help drafting an international arbitration clause, our expert contract lawyers are happy to help.
+If you need help drafting an international arbitration clause, our expert contract lawyers are on hand to assist.

 New York Convention

-If your international contract does not contain an arbitration clause, you may want to consider another option.
+If your international contract does not include an arbitration clause, you should consider alternative dispute resolution provisions such as specifying the governing law and jurisdiction.

 - Governing law